-Oral sex is amazing if done right. -Latter-day Saint husband, married at 20
+Oral sex is amazing if done right.

 My husband loves when I perform oral sex on him.
 I actually enjoy giving him that pleasure because of how much he enjoys it.
 It's a selfless sexual act I give to him because it makes him happy.